 When you hear the word citronella, you probably think of citronella candles or citronella oil and what a great insect repellent citronella is.
-But before either of those things can be made, you first have to grow a citronella plant – an easy to grow garden plant that has many benefits!
+But before either of those things can be made, you first have to grow a citronella plant – an easy-to-grow garden plant that has many benefits and is a welcome addition to your garden or outdoor patio!
 Below are my 7 benefits of growing citronella.
 See why the citronella plant should be on your growing list this season!

-Citronella needs 6-8 hours of full sun each day.
-If you are growing it in the ground, space the plants 24 inches apart.
-Citronella plants can grow to 3 feet high and spread up to 4 feet, so take that into account when planting.
+Citronella requires lots of sunlight.
+A citronella plant needs 6-8 hours of full sun each day.
+If you are growing it in the ground, space the plants 24 inches apart in loamy soil for good drainage.
+Citronella plants can grow to 3 feet high and spread up to 4 feet, so consider when planting.

 Now on to the good stuff:

-You can purchase citronella plants from your local gardening center, or if you have a friend who already has citronella plants, propagate from those!
+You can purchase citronella plants at one of your local gardening centers, or if you have a friend who already has citronella plants, propagate from those plants!
 Stem cuttings will root in perlite or potting soil, Keep the rooting evenly moist spraying leaves with water every day.
 Roots should form in two weeks.
 You can transplant when larger.

-As everyday care, citronella plants require basic watering and nutrient-rich soil, 6-8 hours of sun and warm weather.
-Even if you don’t have a green thumb, you can handle citronella plant.
+As everyday care, for best results citronella plants require basic watering and nutrient-rich sandy soil, 6-8 hours of sun, and warm weather.
+Even if you do not have a green thumb, you can handle the citronella plant.

 This might be the number one reason to grow citronella!
-Citronella repels biting pests such as mosquitoes and flies.
-If you grow citronella in planters or containers around your patio, you can enjoy less biting pests in the area.
-The scent (while lovely to humans) is repellent to these bugs and will keep them away.
+Citronella repels biting pests such as mosquitoes and flies, one of the natural insect repellents.
+If you grow citronella in planters or containers around your patio during mosquito season, you can enjoy fewer biting pests in the area.
+This repellent plant’s scent (while lovely to humans) is repellent to these bugs and will keep them away.

-As mentioned, the smell of citronella is very satisfying.
+As mentioned, the citrusy fragrance of citronella is very satisfying.
 It has almost a lemon balm smell (they are in the same plant family) and can add ambiance to your deck and patios when placed in containers.
+The citronella plant has fragrant leaves and a fresh lemon scent.
 If growing in the garden you can cut some and place it in centerpieces to keep the table smelling great and keep pests away when barbecuing or picnicking in your backyard.

 Snip foliage from the citronella plant and keep them in vases, places strategically around your home to keep biting bugs away.
-If you enjoy the scent you can even place bundles of the plant around the home for air freshening purposes.
+If you enjoy the lemony scent, you can even place bundles of the plant around the home for air freshening purposes.

-While citronella repels biting bugs such as mosquitoes, it won’t harm those beneficial bugs like bumble bees and it does not seem to repel spiders, which can help keep your pests in check.
-It also won’t keep away butterflies or hummingbirds which are so pleasant to have around.
+While citronella repels biting bugs such as mosquitoes, it will not harm those beneficial bugs like bumblebees, and it does not seem to repel spiders, which can help keep your unwanted pests in check.
+It also won’t keep away butterflies or hummingbirds, which are so pleasant to have around.

-As you can see, there are many reasons to grow citronella plant.
-Consider these benefits of the growing citronella and see why this is the perfect plant for you.
+As you can see, there are many reasons to grow citronella plants.
+Consider these benefits of growing citronella and see why this is the perfect plant for you.

-If you enjoyed this citronella gardening post, you may also enjoy these bug and pest repellent posts:
+If you enjoyed this citronella gardening post, you might also enjoy gardening posts:

 ● 5 Pest Repelling Plants – While pesticides or insecticides may have their place, most gardeners would prefer to keep insects and rodents out of the garden as naturally as possible.
+And when you garden organically the last thing you want to do is use pesticides or insecticides to get rid of pests.
 There are natural, organic methods, and better yet, plants that repel pests.

 ● Enjoy this post?
 Sign up for the Ann’s Entitled Life FREE Weekly Newsletter to stay connected.